IgniteUI/material-icons-extended/README.md

 ### Where is the web font?

 After some internal discussions and research, we've decided not to include a web font.
-There are various reasons for this decision, the main one being accesibility.
+There are various reasons for this decision, the main one being accessibility.
 SVG should be well supported across all modern browsers.